taneset/Faithful-Reasoning-over-Scientific-Claims/README.md

 </p>

 ## Samples of Claims per Subject
-We used the following 50 claims, some of them taken from existing sources (SciFact&Nutritiens), and others were created by the language model(GPT3.5):
+We used the following 50 claims, some of them taken from existing sources (SciFact&Nutritiens), and the language model created others (GPT3.5):
 - [SciFact](#medicine&biology)
 - [Nutrition](#nutrition)
 - [Climate](#climate)